- Contact Us

 An interdisciplinary team of researchers from several ISU departments and collaborating institutions are investigating native prairie strips as a tool for improving the function and integrity of row-cropped farms.
-The project name is STRIPS (Science-based Trials of Rowcrops Integrated with Prairie STRIPS).
-Formerly known as "the Perennializers," the team is showing that small areas of prairie, strategically placed on the contours and foot slope of a row-cropped watershed, provide multifunctional benefits for farmland health.
+The project, STRIPS (Science-based Trials of Rowcrops Integrated with Prairie Strips), shows that small areas of perennial prairie, strategically placed on the contours and foot slope of a row-cropped watershed, provide multifunctional benefits for farmland health.

 The STRIPS experiment began in 2008 on 14 small watersheds at the Neal Smith National Wildlife Refuge.
-The project has attracted substantial attention and interest from diverse stakeholders, and is currently being designed for demonstration on private farmland.
+The project has attracted substantial attention and interest from diverse stakeholders.